-UND sites are available for development but are not counted towards meeting the city's RHNA obligation.
+3 UND sites are available for development but are not counted towards meeting the city's RHNA obligation. n/a = Not applicable.
+Total is not appropriate as RHNA numbers are evaluated by income category.

 - Vacant Residential Sites (VAC).
 These are parcels already designated for residential use that are currently vacant.
 Parcels that are part of an active project (projects with an active application or projects that have been approved) are excluded from this category (see Pending and Approved Projects site type).
-In this type there are 166 vacant parcels in Carlsbad totaling 333.5 acres. - Pending and Approved Projects (PR1).
+In this type there are 165 vacant parcels in Carlsbad totaling 324.1 acres. - Pending and Approved Projects (PR1).
 The city maintains a database of projects that include residential development that have accepted applications for entitlements or are approved projects that have not yet been constructed.
 There are 100 projects included on this list (February 2021), which combined, are approved to produce 1,821 units, including 59 units of very low-income housing and 343 units for low-income housing. - Accessory Dwelling Units (ADU).
 Based on discussions with HCD, the City looked at ADU production in 2013 through 2016 as representing production before notable changes in state law and assumed three times that number would be produced in the future.
 For this period, an average of 19 ADUs were produced each year, with 29 percent of the units being for low-income households and 71 percent for moderate income households.
 With a multiplier of three, with implementation in this Housing Element to encourage ADU development, each year is assumed to generate 57 ADUs (16 lower-income and 41 moderate income).
 See Program 1.2 for details.

-As shown on the Table 10-42, using the three housing categories that do not require rezones results in a remaining need for lowerand moderate-income housing sites to meet the city's RHNA obligation, but that the RHNA housing needs for above-moderate income can be met using only currently zoned properties.
+As shown on the Table 10-48, using the three housing categories that do not require rezones results in a remaining need for lowerand moderate-income housing sites to meet the city's RHNA obligation, but that the RHNA housing needs for above-moderate income can be met using only currently zoned properties.

-• Underutilized Sites (UND).
+Underutilized Sites (UND).
 These are sites not developed to their full potential, such as an older residence on a large lot designated for multi-family residential or a parking lot that is no longer needed.
 There are 62 parcels in the city identified as underutilized/non-vacant.
 Total acreage in this type is 167 acres.